-As mentioned above (guestion 1), The Danish Insurance Contracts Act regulates insurance contracts between insurers and insurance companies including life insurers.
+As mentioned above (question 1), The Danish Insurance Contracts Act regulates insurance contracts between the insureds and insurers including life insurers.
 The Insurance Contracts Act does not, however, apply to reinsurers.
-As mentioned below (question 12), insurance and reinsurance companies are regulated by The Danish Financial Business Act that contains rules in relation to establishment and insurers capital and solvency.
+As mentioned below (question 12), insurance and reinsurance companies are regulated by the Danish Insurance Business Act containing rules in relation to establishment and insurers capital and solvency.
 These requirements depend on whether the company can be considered as a 'Group 1' or a 'Group 2' company.
 The assessment of whether it is a group 1 or group 2 company depend on the insurance company's annual gross premium, total gross insurance provisions, and the extent of the company's engages in reinsurance activities.
 Group 1 companies are larger insurance companies, and group 2 includes all other insurance companies.